mzfr/ctf-writeups/README.md

 I've been playing CTF from september 2018.
 These are the writeups for the CTF I have participated in.

+Currently I am a member of [OTA](https://opentoallctf.github.io), so most of the @ mentions are the team member of OTA.

 Also check out my writeups for the [wargames](https://github.com/mzfr/Wargames-Solutions) that I have tried.

 # Index